9cb14c1ec0/opentaxsolver/OTS_2018/0_README.txt

   RPLCSTRNG_02

 History:
+    * v16.04 (3/15/2019) - Added optional AMT worksheet line inputs to
+	the Fed 1040 template.
+The AMT worksheet lines 2a through 2g now display in the PDF outputs.
+The OTS GUI now catches forced kills by the window manager when user clicks the "X" in the window tab, which now eliminates hanging zombe processes under MS-Windows.
+	The "MarkupPDF" construct now supports quoted string values.
+	This enables proper PDF display of multi-word answers, as well as explicit/literal character sequences without numeric formating.
     * v16.03 (3/8/2019) - Added Sched-B Part-III lines to the US-1040
 	(ticket #63).
 Added PDF metadata for dependent and occupation fill-in tags, so users can add these to their results output